GNOME/librsvg/COMPILING.md

 **Build dependencies on Debian Testing or Ubuntu 18.10:**

+**Note: cargo-c is not available yet; you need to install it by hand if you wish to build the C API library.**

 ```sh
 apt-get install -y gcc make rustc cargo \
 automake autoconf libtool gtk-doc-tools git \